You have one fire starter in your bug out bag and another in your car glove compartment.

 Steel wool comes in a variety of thickness grades.
 The finer the strands, the larger the surface area of steel that comes into contact with the air making it easier to light.

 It’s the same principle as why you wouldn’t try and start a fire by just lighting a log.
-You first start by lighting small pieces of grass or tinder.
+You start by lighting small pieces of grass or tinder and adding some kindling to keep the flame going.

 If you can get your hands on steel wool graded between 00-0000, you won’t have any trouble getting a fire going.